team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/cauliflower.md

 Cauliflower does not require a curing stage.

 ## Storage
-Refigerate washed and dryed cauliflower in an airtight freezer bag.
+Refrigerate washed and dried cauliflower in an airtight freezer bag.

 ## Protecting your plants
 ### Pest control